 Is Leh Ladakh open to tourists now -- this is one of the most sought questions on the internet as lakhs of tourists who had planned their visit to Ladakh in 2020, 2021 and 2022 were caught up in uncertainty and doubts due to the Covid-19 pandemic; heavy rains coupled with floods and landslides in neighbouring states affected tourist inflow in 2023.
 The terror attack on tourists in Pahalgam, Kashmir, has also left many tourists scared.
 Now that 2025 tourist season is about to end but recent protests rocked the "Land of High Passes, tourists are in dilemma about whether they should visit Ladakh or not.
 Let's clear your doubts.
-Ladakh Status as on September 26, 2025: Ladakh is open for tourists Updated on September 26, 2025: Due to localized civil protests, the Ladakh travel sector is currently navigating a period of unforeseen ambiguity.
+Ladakh Status as on March 20, 2026: Ladakh is open for tourists Updated on March 20, 2026: Ladakh is safe and open for tourists in March.
+However, as its winter season, the night temperature at many places is dipping as low as minus 5 to minus 20 degrees Celsius.
+There were reports of some flight cancellations amid snowfall and inclement weather conditions.
+Mostly all internal roads in Ladakh remain open in winter but sometimes heavy snowfall temporarily blocks roads to Nubra Valley, Pangong Lake, Zanskar and other high altitude areas.
+The Manali-Leh highway is blocked with snow and is expected to reopen in May.
+The Srinagar-Leh highway was partially open until early March, but fresh spells of snowfall blocked the road.
+This is the good time to experience winter in Ladakh.
+Updated on September 26, 2025: Due to localized civil protests, the Ladakh travel sector is currently navigating a period of unforeseen ambiguity.
 Tourists presently within Ladakh report that sightseeing operations are proceeding normally.
 However, those planning upcoming trips or holding future bookings are hesitant to confirm their plans, as the situation remains fluid.
-While peace prevails on the ground, the long-term outlook is unclear, which prevents travel agents and hoteliers from offering conclusive guidance.
-In the absence of specific directives from the local administration, many tourists are opting to proceed with their travel plans, resulting in a sustained inflow of visitors via both air and road.
-Updated on May 30, 2025: Ladakh is completely safe and all places are open for tourists.
-The administration, police, tourism department, hoteliers, travel agents, taxi drivers and all the stakeholders are assuring tourists of their safety here.
-As there is no militancy or any kind of disturbance in Ladakh, tourists can plan their travel without any worry.
-Leh Ladakh was open even during the recent India-Pakistan conflict.
-While cases of Covid-19 are
+While peace prevails on the ground,

 Is Leh Ladakh open to tourists now — this is one of the most sought questions on the internet as lakhs of tourists who had planned their visit to Ladakh in 2020, 2021 and 2022 were caught up in uncertainty and doubts due to the Covid-19 pandemic; heavy rains coupled with floods and landslides in